 When you boil it all down, it’s simply a matter of willingness.
-Now that doesn’t make much sense does it?
+Now that doesn’t make much sense, does it?
 While the sentence could be true, probably is true, there’s no context or agreement on what “it” we are talking about.
-So who get’s to define “it”?
+So who gets to define “it”?
 You see that’s the message for today’s encouragement.

 Even though Paul had a revelation from God into this mystery, it was incomplete.
-To undergird his exclamation, Paul quotes a portion from Isaiah and from Job in the following verses.
+To undergird his exclamation, Paul quotes a portion from Isaiah and from Job in the verses following.
 The verse from Isaiah reads in full, “Who is able to advise the Spirit of the Lord?
 Who knows enough to give him advice or teach him?”
 (Isaiah 40:13, NLT) The answer, of course, is no one can.
 The verse from Job is a small portion of God’s response to Job’s challenge.
 God asks, “Who has given me anything that I need to pay back?
 Everything under heaven is mine.”
 (Job 41:11, NLT) The answer again is no one has.
-Only God can describe, define, and defend God.
+Only God can describe, define, and ultimately defend God.

 Again, only God can really describe God and His ways.
 That’s the point of following Jesus; submitting our thoughts, wishes, imaginations, desires, hopes, dreams, realities, pains, successes, possessions, and loves to Him.
 Following Jesus is a lifelong pursuit of God, seeking every day to know Him just a little bit more.
 We are well aware we don’t have all the answers, but we know who does (and it’s not Google).
 The larger question is if we are willing to follow Jesus even if we can’t explain everything.
 Are we willing to let Him lead us, to teach us, and to change us?
 Are we willing to put everything on the table?